-The HOPE score is the result of an international collaborative project initiated and led by the Emergency Department of the University Hospital of Lausanne, Switzerland.
+HOPE is the result of an international collaborative project initiated and led by the Emergency Department of the University Hospital of Lausanne, Switzerland.

-The HOPE score provides a prediction of the survival probability in hypothermic cardiac arrest patients undergoing Extra-Corporeal Life Support (ECLS) rewarming.
-The score ranges from 0% to 100% chance of survival to hospital discharge.
+HOPE provides a prediction of the survival probability in hypothermic cardiac arrest patients undergoing Extra-Corporeal Life Support (ECLS) rewarming.
+The survival probabilities range from 0% to 100% chance of survival to hospital discharge.

 For complementary information please read the following references:

 HOPE derivation study: Pasquier M, Hugli O, Paal P, Darocha T, Blancher M, Husby P, Silfvast T, Carron PN, Rousson V. Hypothermia outcome prediction after extracorporeal life support for hypothermic cardiac arrest patients: The HOPE score.
 Resuscitation 2018.

 HOPE external validation study: Pasquier M, Rousson V, Darocha T, Bouzat P, Kosiński S, Sawamoto K, Champigneulle B, Wiberg S, Wanscher M, Brodmann Maeder M, Hugli O. Hypothermia outcome prediction after extracorporeal life support for hypothermic cardiac arrest patients: An external validation of the HOPE Score.
 Resuscitation 2019.

 Estimation of the vital signs to be expected for a given level of hypothermia